AssetFetch/spec/spec.md

 ### Initialization
 The client makes an initial connection to the provider to learn how to communicate with it for the rest of the interaction and how to query for assets.

-At this point, the user may have to enter credentials such as an access token.
+### Authentication (optional)
+During initialization, the provider MAY request specific headers to be submitted.
+These header values are entered by the user into the client and are stored in and MUST be sent along with every `variable_query` or `fixed_query` performed by the client.

+The names of these headers are declared by the provider during the initialization using a [`headers`](#provider-afheaders) datablock.
+The value (for example a random secret API key identifying the user) is communicated to the user through other channels, for example on the provider's website.

+After getting the required values from the user, the client calls the status endpoint with its newly defined headers in order to receive confirmation of their correctness from the provider.

+### Status Checking (optional)
+The provider has the oppourtunity to define a "status endpoint" during initialization.
+This status endpoint is used to communicate general data like user profile information or account balance (if applicable).
+When using header-based authentication the client MUST call this endpoint once after the initialization in order to verify the validity of the credentials that the user entered.
+After that the client can call the status endpoint at any time to update user data or account balance information.
+Appropriate times for calling the status endpoint will be mentioned later TODO.

 ### Browsing assets
+After successful initialization the user enters the asset search parameters which were defined by the provider during the initialization step.
-The client collects parameters such as a list of keywords to search for from the user, loads a list of available assets from the provider and presents it to the user, who selects an asset they wish to load.
+The client then loads a list of available assets from the provider and presents it to the user, who selects an asset they wish to load.

 ### Choosing an implementation
 In order to load an asset a specific implementation of that asset needs to be chosen.
 This step might involve asking the user about additional asset-specific parameters, such as texture resolution, level of detail, etc. if such variations are available from that provider.
+The variables for this query are defined by the provider for every asset.
 The preselection ensures that all the proposed implementations returned by the provider already have the desired qualities and only differ in terms of how the asset is encoded (file structure and formats).
-After getting the choice from the user (if one needed to be made) the client retrieves the list of available implementations for this asset and the user's quality choices from the provider.
+After getting the choice from the user (if one needed to be made) the client requests the list of available implementations for this asset.
 The provider responds with one or multiple implementations.
 The implementations consist of a list of components, each of which have metadata attached to them containing information about file formats and relationships.
 The client analyzes the declarations of each component in every proposed implementation for compatibility.
-If more than one implementation turns out to be fully compatible with the client and its environment it MAY ask the user to make the final choice or choose one based on pre-programmed preferences.
+If more than one implementation turns out to be compatible with the client and its environment it MAY ask the user to make the final choice or choose one implementation based on pre-programmed preferences.
-This process is similar to the otherwise rarely used [agent-driven content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation#agent-driven_negotiation) in the HTTP standard.
+This process is comparable to the rarely used [agent-driven content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation#agent-driven_negotiation) in the HTTP standard.

+### Unlocking (Optional)
+The provider might allow any user to download any asset for free but it might also require payment for an asset.
+In that case an asset (or a part of it) can be marked as "unlockable" by the provider.

+AssetFetch offers a mechanism through which users can purchase or otherwise "unlock" content.
+Unlocking can happen with varying degrees of granularity, either for entire assets, specific implementations or individual components.
+Implementing the unlocking process adds additional steps to the interaction between provider and client.

+In the response of its status endpoint, the provider sends the client information about the currency it uses (which may be real or vendor specific ('credits') and can be different based on the user) and the account balance, since many providers use a prepaid token or credit system instead of selling assets directly.
+Notably, the actual payment details or configuration are not handled by AssetFetch.
+Users still need to sign up on the providers website and handle payment settings there.

+In order to be able to download files, the client MUST then make one or multiple additional "unlocking queries".
+These queries to the provider's backend perform the actual purchase and payment and respond with a new copy of the asset's data containing the actual download link(s) which would normally be transmitted right along with the other data.
+This also allows providers to use temporary download links, for example with a randomized token that is only valid for a certain amount of time.

 ### Downloading and importing
-After provider and client (and possible the user through manual choice) have determined a suitable implementation the client can download the files for every component of the implementation into a newly created dedicated directory on the local workstation on which the client is running.
+After client (and possibly the user through manual choice) has determined a suitable implementation and unlocked all relevant components it can download the files for every component of the implementation into a newly created dedicated directory on the local workstation on which the client is running.
 The choice about where this directory should be created is made between the client and user through configuration and is not part of the specification.

-Inside this directory the client arranges the files as described by the provider and processes them.
+Inside this directory the client arranges the files as described by the provider in the implementation data and processes them.
-In the context of a 3D suite this usually involves importing the data into the current scene or a software-specific repository of local assets.
+In the context of a 3D suite this "processing" usually involves importing the data into the current scene or a software-specific repository of local assets.
-This processing is aided by the metadata in the datablocks of every component which describes relevant attributes or relationships.
+This processing is aided by the metadata in the datablocks of every component which describes relevant attributes, recommended configurations or relationships.

 ## Sequence Diagram

-The following diagram illustrates the general flow of information between the user,[their client software](#client) and the provider as well as the most important actions taken by each party.
+The following diagrams illustrate the general flow of information between the user,[their client software](#client) and the provider as well as the most important actions taken by each party.

+### Simple Version
+This diagram shows a simple implementation, requiring no authentication or unlocking.
+All assets are freely available for everyone.

 ```mermaid
 sequenceDiagram